St George Ashe: Early life and education

+Academic career

+He became a Fellow of Trinity College in 1679, then Professor of Mathematics in 1685, and ultimately became Provost in 1692, a position he served in until July 1695.
+He later returned to Trinity College as Vice-Chancellor in 1702.
+He afterwards acted as secretary and chaplain to the British Embassy at Vienna.
+Returning to Ireland in 1692, he was made Provost of Trinity College.

 Bishop

 He was consecrated Bishop of Cloyne in 1695, and promoted to the see of Clogher in 1697, and to that of Derry in 1717.
 He spent a large sum on refurbishing the episcopal palace at Clogher.
-He refused to become Archbishop of Tuam in 1716, on the ground that the stipend was inadequate.
-He had a reputation for being an absentee bishop and was sharply reprimanded on that account by William King, Archbishop of Dublin, who wrote that the enemies of the church were led by his conduct to conclude that "bishops are not necessary, since they can so long be spared", and pleaded with him to "think of coming home as soon as possible".
+He refused to become Archbishop of Tuam in 1716 because the stipend was inadequate.
+He had a reputation for being an absentee bishop.
+He was sharply reprimanded on that account by William King, Archbishop of Dublin, who wrote that the enemies of the church were led by his conduct to conclude that "bishops are not necessary, since they can so long be spared", and pleaded with him to "think of coming home as soon as possible".

-He occasionally contributed to the proceedings of the Royal Society, of which he was a member.
+He occasionally contributed to the Proceedings of the Royal Society, of which he was a member.
 He died in Dublin, on 27 February 1718, and was buried in Christ Church.
 He bequeathed his mathematical library to the College.